HeloiseMuller/RepeatModeler/README.md

   how to continue the analysis.

   However, this does not work if all the runs of Recon/RepeatScout worked, but not the LTRPipeline.
-  For this, run the module LTRPipine independendlty on the genome with:
+  For this, run the module LTRPipeline independently on the genome with:

   `LTRPipeline -debug genome.fa -ninja_dir /opt/NINJA-0.95-cluster_only/NINJA`

-   To note, there are warnings if some nucleotides are in lower cases.
-One can run the following to turn everything into upper cases:
+   To note, there are warnings if some nucleotides are in lower cases in the fasta.
+One can run the following to turn everything into upper cases before running LTRPipeline:

   `awk '/^>/ {print($0)}; /^[^>]/ {print(toupper($0))}' genome.fa > genome_up.fa`

    Once the LTRPipeline is done, run the script `ReSartLTRStruct.pl` as follow:
-   `perl ReSartLTRStruct.pl -RRDir RM_ -LTRDir LTR_`
+   `perl ReSartLTRStruct.pl -RRDir RM_ -LTRDir LTR_ -database database`